 11 Best Toys for a 1-Year-Old

 From crawling to walking, from babbling to chatting, from tummy time to real fun—a lot has happened this year!
 The first birthday is a big milestone and the start of a new season of discovery and joy as your baby becomes a toddler.
 Between now and their next birthday, your tyke will learn and grow so much.
-Age-appropriate toys foster imagination, sensory stimulation, and physical development in ways that intrigue your toddler.
+Age-appropriate toys for 1-year-olds foster imagination, sensory stimulation, and physical development.

 Bright colours are important for little ones this age, as they are easy for them to differentiate and more enticing at play time.
 (Pastels and muted shades are still good for sleep spaces, but stock up on rainbow-hued and primary colour toys to stimulate that growing mind!).
 Music and movement are two other pillars of the perfectly stocked 1-year-old play space.
 Their hand-eye coordination is blossoming, so make sure that their smaller toys and puzzles are easy to grab and manipulate.
 To get more specific, here are some of the best toys for 1-year-olds.

-At the start of walking, and for months after that milestone is reached, a toy that your little one can push is important.
+At the start of walking, and for months after that milestone is reached, a present for your 1-year-old that your little one can push is important.
 This helps them gain confidence in walking and provides lots of fun.
-You can also use a sturdy wood doll stroller to fit this need.
-From a simple push wagon or charming doll stroller, to a sensory walker that features activities, moving balls and so on at its front (as pictured), there are so many options in this category and something for every baby—and every budget.
+You can also use a sturdy wood doll pram to fit this need.
+From a simple push wagon or charming doll pram, to a sensory walker that features activities, moving balls and so on at its front (as pictured), there are so many options in this category and something for every baby—and every budget.

 Play-acting as Mummy or Daddy starts young, even before 12 months.
 Your 1-year-old will benefit tremendously from having a baby doll or human-inspired stuffed animal to tenderly care for.
 At this age, a soft (machine-washable!) doll is best, and one that has simple accessories like Velcro-on diapers and a plastic bottle, is even better.
 The doll shown with a removable pacifier is a perfect example.
 Corolle also makes small, soft dolls ideal for tiny hands.
-Jellycat rabbits are another good option.
+Jellycat rabbits are another good option as a little present.

 They’re a great way to get those developmentally important bright colours in!
 Stacking cups like shown, are a parental favourite because they’re easy to store and don’t take up much space, but they’re likely to be an even bigger favourite for your newly minted toddler as they discover the joys of stacking, building, and knocking down structures they build with their own chubby hands.
 Wooden or soft blocks are also good for 1-year-olds, as are traditional ring stackers on a pole.
 Found objects work for stacking, too; assorted small gift boxes and plastic measuring cups are fantastic.